navisens/NaviDocs/BEER.Android.md

 ## 1. The Start

-Then you start a new Android Studio project.
+For starters, you begin by **starting a new Android Studio project**.

 ![Create new android project](https://github.com/navisens/NaviDocs/blob/resources/Images/1.1.png)